 But I don’t think the question is a trivial one.
 As a culture we’re generally taught not to deny ourselves, of anything.
-If it brings us pleasure we often chase it, no matter the consequences.
+If it brings us pleasure, we often chase it, no matter the consequences.
 And for most of us, meat tastes good.
 And that fear of missing (although in a slightly different sense), is one of the things that initially held me back.
 Not so much missing the physical taste (which I did thoroughly enjoy) but missing the physical feeling: How can I live without meat?
 I’ll never feel full, I’ll always be hungry.
 I’ll suffer forever in a state of perpetual discontent.
-I was contemplating a life in which I may never be gustatorially (is that a word?) satisfied.
+I was contemplating a life in which I may never be gustatorially (is that even a word?) satisfied.
 Ever.
 Again.

 I thought it was a valid concern; meat is the substance of a typical American meal.
 For me, the vegetables were just kind of…fluff.
 Necessary nutrient-wise, but nothing to sate the appetite.
 Plus, there was the tiny matter of hating vegetables.
 Literally hating.
 The two exceptions were corn (smothered in butter and salt) and mashed potatoes (smothered in gravy).
 Everything else was torture.
-As a kid I remember gnawing on carrot sticks long after everyone else had left the table, miserable.
+As a kid, I remember miserably gnawing on carrot sticks long after everyone else had left the table.
 Just waiting for my mom to finish cleaning the kitchen so that I could spit them out into my napkin and skedaddle.
-It wasn’t an altogether smart decision, because we used cloth napkins.
+It wasn’t an altogether smart decision because we used cloth napkins.
 And my mom did the laundry.
 But honestly, while my vegan future looked morally pleasing, it also looked physically depressing.

 But here I am, twelve years later, happy to tell you that nothing could be further from the truth.
 Instead of deprivation, expansion.
 Instead of denial, compassion.
 Instead of frustration, peace.